Running a 119B AI Model at Home: Who Actually Does This in 2026

 Who Actually Buys a DGX Spark in 2026

 The DGX Spark buyer is not a cloud refugee.
 They’re the person who opened the NVIDIA store, clicked “buy,” and waited six weeks for delivery.
 They’re the ML engineer who needs ARM64 for privacy or latency, not because it’s trendy.
-NVIDIA shipped an estimated 3,000–5,000 units in 2025–2026, and each one creates a secondary audience of readers hunting for fixes to SGLang errors or NVFP4 setup quirks.
-That’s 15,000–30,000 potential readers for niche content no one else covers.
+NVIDIA has not published install-base numbers; my estimate from forum activity, GitHub issue patterns, and tag-search volume on r/LocalLLaMA puts unit shipments somewhere in the single-digit thousands across 2025-2026.
+Each owner creates a secondary audience of readers hunting for fixes to SGLang errors or NVFP4 setup quirks, so the total addressable readership is likely a multiple of that buyer count, again as estimate not measurement.

 The sovereign AI crowd is larger but less predictable.
 They lurk in r/LocalLLaMA and Signal groups, running open-source LLMs on repurposed servers or new ARM boxes.
 Their search intent is blunt: “self-hosted AI stack,” “local LLM setup guide.”
 They’ll pay for software tools but won’t touch cloud subscriptions.
 Enterprise evaluators appear later, usually in H2 2026, when compliance teams need proof that on-prem ARM64 LLMs won’t violate GDPR.
 Their pain point is simple: no reliable, practitioner-sourced data exists outside niche blogs.